M-arcus/cloudron-docs/docs/documentation/backups.md

 ## Backup formats

 Cloudron supports two backup formats - `tgz` (default) and `rsync`.
+The `tgz` format stores all the backup information in a single tarball whereas the `rclone` format stores all backup information as files inside a directory.

+!!! note "Both formats have the same content"
+    The contents of the `tgz` file when extracted to disk will be the exact same as the contents of the `rsync` directory.

-Both the formats are complete and portable i.e can be cloned within the same cloudron or across cloudrons.
+Both the formats are complete and portable.
+They can be cloned and restored within the same cloudron or across cloudrons.
 If you are looking to archive backups, simply keep a copy of the `.tar.gz` file in the case of `tgz` backups or the entire directory in the case of `rsync` backups.

-!!! note Both formats have the same content
-    The contents of the `tgz` file when extracted to disk will be the exact same as the contents of the `rsync` directory.
+The backup format is set globally and applies to all apps and the Cloudron data.

-The formats differ only on how the final backup blobs are created and uploaded.
+The formats only differ on how the final backup blobs are created and uploaded.
 We recommend using tgz format unless you have app(s) that create large amounts of data (say > 5GB).

 ### tgz format